How do you earn the loyalty of people who don’t quite trust you yet?

 This works by taking advantage of a mental shortcut we all use to simplify our decision-making.

-We are given so many choices and decision to make daily, so commitment and consistency makes our lives easier by reducing the amount of things we have to think about.
+We are given so many choices and decisions to make daily, so commitment and consistency make our lives easier by reducing the number of things we have to think about.

-We just make a single decision, and use that as reference for subsequent related choices.
+We just make a single decision, and use that as a reference for subsequent related choices.

 Below are some examples of how the rule of commitment and consistency are used in marketing: